praveenst13/-C-Programming-Sort-Assignment/README.md

    4. Now, the first two elements of the array are sorted.
    5. Repeat the above steps for the remaining elements of the array, i.e., for (n-1) elements.

-##Selection Sort:
+## Selection Sort:

 Selection Sort works by finding the minimum element from the unsorted part of the array and putting it at the beginning.
 Steps for the Selection Sort:

-    1.Find the minimum element in the unsorted part of the array.
+    1. Find the minimum element in the unsorted part of the array.
-    2.Swap the minimum element with the first element of the unsorted part of the array.
+    2. Swap the minimum element with the first element of the unsorted part of the array.
-   3. Repeat step 1 and 2 for the remaining unsorted part of the array.
+    3.Repeat step 1 and 2 for the remaining unsorted part of the array.

-##Code:
+## Code:
 Bubble sort:
 ```
 # Code developed : praveen s